Texas teen wins National Spelling Bee

 (CNN)Karthik Nemmani from McKinney, Texas, has won the Scripps National Spelling Bee.

-He correctly spelled "koinonia" to win the competition.
+He correctly spelled the Greek word "koinonia" to win the competition.

+When asked at what point he knew he could spell the winning word, the 14-year-old said to laughter: "When I heard it."

+Spellers typically ask for clues such as language of origin, alternate pronunciations and what part of speech the word is.

-Naysa Modi incorrectly spelled "Bewusstseinslage," leaving out the second S, and finished second.
+Twelve-year-old Naysa Modi, of Frisco, Texas, finished second after incorrectly spelling "Bewusstseinslage," leaving out the second S.

 Thursday's finals went 18 rounds.